AlephAlpha/rlifesrc/web/src/help.md

 * `Subperiod Oscillator`: Skips stable patterns, and oscillators whose actual periods are smaller than the given period;
 * `Subperiod Spaceship`: Skips stable patterns, and oscillators and spaceships whose actual periods are smaller than the given period;
 * `Boring Symmetric`: Skips all the above, and symmetric patterns which are invariant under the current transformation.
 For example, skips patterns with `D2|` symmetry when the transformation is `Flip|`.

-### Non empty front

-Force the front to be nonempty.

-Depending on the search order, the 'front' means:

-* the first row, when the search order is row first;
-* the first column, when the search order is column first;
-* the first row plus the first column, when the search order is diagonal.

 ### Reduce max cell count